Maria Grazia Tarallo

-Maria Grazia Tarallo (23 September 1866 – 27 July 1912) was an Italian Roman Catholic nun.
-She was a member of the congregation known as the Crucified Sisters Adorers of the Holy Eucharist.
-Tarallo was given the new name of "Maria of the Passion of Our Lord Jesus Christ" upon the occasion of her solemn profession.
+Maria Grazia Tarallo, CAE (in religion, Maria of the Passion of Our Lord Jesus Christ; 23 September 1866 – 27 July 1912) was an Italian Catholic member of the Crucified Sisters Adorers of the Holy Eucharist.
 She was well known for her charitable nature as well as her strong devotion to the Eucharist.

-Tarallo was beatified in Naples in 2006 to confirm her pious life and also due to the miracle attributed to her intercession.
-Cardinal José Saraiva Martins – on behalf of Pope Benedict XVI – presided over the celebration.
+Tarallo was beatified in Naples in 2006.
+Cardinal José Saraiva Martins presided over the celebration on behalf of Pope Benedict XVI.

 Life

 Maria Grazia Tarallo was born on 23 September 1866 in Naples to Leopoldo Tarallo and Concetta Borriello; she was the second of seven children.
 Tarallo was baptized on 24 September 1866.
 She received a Christian education and at the age of five had even made private vows at the foot of a statue of the Mother of God in the church of Ave Gratia Plena to remain a virgin.
 She made her First Communion at the age of seven (7 April 1873) and received confirmation at the age of ten; she received First Communion so soon because her parish priest deemed her prepared enough to take the sacrament.

 Tarallo felt drawn to religious life and decided at the age of 22 to enter a convent despite the opposition of her parents who desired her to consider marriage.
 Such a man – Raffaele Aruta – indeed proposed to her but died of tuberculosis before a wedding could be planned.

 She entered the convent of the Sisters Crucified Adorers of the Eucharist in Barra on 1 June 1891 and assumed the name of "Maria of the Passion of Our Lord Jesus Christ" upon her solemn profession on 20 November 1892.
-She was a student of Maddalena Rosa Notari – future Servant of God – and served as a novice mistress and spiritual guide to the sisters.
+She was a student of Maddalena Rosa Notari – a future Servant of God – and served as a novice mistress and spiritual guide to the sisters.
 She also worked in the kitchen, laundry, and as porter.
 She is believed to have been granted the gift to receive prophetic visions, which she used to help guide her sisters and others.